naman312010/trader-telegram-bot/README.md

-Configured for Sepolia Base testnet blockchain for encryption I have stored a central master key in env, but you would go for a key store solution like CloudHSM
+Configured for Sepolia Base testnet blockchain for encryption I have stored a central master key in env, but you would go for a key store solution like CloudHSM Using multicall3 smart contract for fetching tokens of user

 npm run clean → deletes the dist/ folder. npm run build → runs the TypeScript compiler (tsc).